jurjsorinliviu/In-Situ-Memristive-Learning-Method-for-Pattern-Classification/README.md

 ## Citation
 If you are interested in citing this work, please use the following citation (currently, the paper is under review.
 I will update the citation once the paper is accepted and published):

-S. L. Jurj, "PySpice-Simulated In-Situ Learning with Memristor Emulation for Single-Layer Spiking Neural Networks,".
+Jurj, S.L.
+PySpice-Simulated In Situ Learning with Memristor Emulation for Single-Layer Spiking Neural Networks.
+Electronics 2024, 13, 4665. https://doi.org/10.3390/electronics13234665.